 Notification rules are used to configure conditions, time constraints, and notification steps for an event for each notification action type.
 There are 8 types of notification events within Opsgenie:

 - New Alert: A new alert is created for which you are added as a recipient.

 - Acknowledged Alert: Another user has acknowledged an alert that you were notified of.

 - Closed Alert: Another user has closed an alert that you were notified of.

 - Assigned Alert: You were assigned as the owner of an alert by another user.

 - Added Note to Alert: Another user added a note to an alert that you were notified of.

 - Schedule Start: Your on-call rotation is being started.

 - Schedule End: Your on-call rotation is being ended.

 - Incoming Call Routing: A new incoming call has been received and you're on the call recipients list.

 Notification rules allow users to configure notification steps that use their existing contact methods and define conditions & time constraints on them.
-If a notification event has multiple notification rules, only the first notification rule whose conditions and time constraints (if any) are matched will be used while notifying.
-Therefore, if you have multiple notification rules within a New Alert event type and the first of them was configured as follows:
+If a notification event has multiple notification rules, only the first notification rule whose conditions and time constraints (if any) are matched is used while notifying.
+Therefore, if there are multiple notification rules within a New Alert event type and the first of them was configured as follows:

-While configuring a notification step for a notification rule; the contact methods used and the delay between the event and notification should be specified.
-You can add multiple notification steps for the same notification rule without any limitation.
-Furthermore, you can enable the Repeat option of a notification rule for some event types that will keep you notified in a loop with a maximum of 10 times as long as you don't open the details of the concerned alert.
+While configuring a notification step for a notification rule– specify the contact methods used and the delay between the event and notification.
+Adding multiple notification steps is allowed for the same notification rule without any limitation.
+Furthermore, enable the Repeat option of a notification rule for some event types to notify in a loop with a maximum of 10 times as long as the details of the concerned alert aren't opened.

 Please note that the repeating starts when the defined time threshold is passed after the execution of last notification step.
-For example, if an event occurs on 16:00; considering the configuration of the notification steps above, the user will be notified at:
+For example, if an event occurs on 16:00; considering the configuration of the notification steps above, the user is notified at:

 and so on.